Azure/Azure-Proactive-Resiliency-Library/docs/content/services/compute/virtual-machines/_index.md

 **Guidance**

 If the workload is Maintenance sensitive, please enable Scheduled Events.
-Scheduled Events is an Azure Metadata Service that gives your application time to prepare for virtual machine (VM) maintenance.
+Scheduled Events is an Azure Metadata Service that gives your application time to prepare for virtual machine maintenance.
 It provides information about upcoming maintenance events (for example, reboot) so that your application can prepare for them and limit disruption.
+It's available for all Azure Virtual Machines types, including PaaS and IaaS on both Windows and Linux.

 **Resources**